Nsiemer/Nsiemer.github.io/_posts/2015-02-01-book-binding.markdown

 Gluing the signatures into the cover is a little tricky.
 If you don't get the spine snugged to the spine cover all of the pages will wiggle in the cover.
 I wasn't very cautious of this on my first book and I imagine the movement will one day wear out the glue's bond.

-When making something for someone else, presentation can go a long way.
+Of course presentation goes a long way.<br>
 <img src="http://nsiemer.github.io/media/IMG_4116.jpg">